- Business and Employment»

 (2) How can those skills be obtained?

 One of the most cost-effective career training methods for obtaining applicable skills is a specialized career training program.
 Such a program should help you identify which skills are most needed as part of the overall process.
-But be prepared to also do your own homework in this area because it is too important to rely 100 percent on someone else's recommendations.
+But be prepared to also do your own homework in this area because it is too important to rely 100 percent on external recommendations.

 If a training process is individualized (among my strongest recommendations for achieving effective results), then the process should be able to accommodate some flexibility for providing help in obtaining additional skills.
 Overall, I have found two career training ingredients to be most instrumental in shaping future career success — personalized training and flexibility in the training program.